Leopoldstraße & Wiltener Platzl

 In the year 15 BC, the generals Tiberius and Drusus, both stepsons of Emperor Augustus, conquered the area that is now Innsbruck.
 Drusus marched from Verona to Trento and then along the Adige River over the Brenner Pass to the area that is now Innsbruck.
 There, the Roman troops fought against the local Breons.
 The Roman administration was rolled out under Augustus' successor Tiberius.
 The military was followed by the administration.
 Today's Tyrol was divided at the river Ziller.
 The area east of the Ziller became part of the province of Noricum, Innsbruck hingegen wurde ein Teil der Provinz Raetia et Vindelicia.
 It stretched from today's central Switzerland with the Gotthard massif in the west to the Alpine foothills north of Lake Constance, the Brenner in the south and the Ziller in the east.
 The Ziller has remained a border in the division of Tyrol in terms of church law to this day.
 The area east of the Ziller belongs to the diocese of Salzburg, while Tyrol west of the Ziller belongs to the diocese of Innsbruck.

 It is unclear whether the Romans destroyed the settlements and places of worship between Zirl and Wattens during their campaign of conquest.
 The burnt offering site at Goldbühel in Igls was no longer used after the year 15.
-There are also no precise sources on the treatment of the conquered.
+There are also no precise sources on the treatment of the conquered people.
+The settlements of the Breon population were located on the higher scree cones such as Amras and Wilten and above the Inn Valley, which was a marshy area.
+The Romans settled in the area of today's Wilten Abbey.
 The Roman troops most likely drew on the expertise of the local population to secure and construct the transport routes.
-Today we would probably say that important human resources were handled with caution after the takeover.
+Today we would probably say that important human resources were handled with care after the takeover.

 The soon Via Raetia named road made the Via Claudia Augustawhich linked Italy and Bavaria via the Reschen Pass and Fern Pass, as the most important transport route across the Alps.
 In the 3rd century after the turn of the millennium, the Brenner route became the via publica developed.
 It was too steep in parts for poorly equipped trade trains to become the main route, but traffic increased noticeably and with it the importance of the Wipp and Inn valleys.
 Just over five metres wide, it ran from the Brenner Pass to the Ferrariwiese meadow above Wilten over the Isel mountain to today's Gasthaus Haymon.
 At intervals of 20 to 40 kilometres there were rest stations with accommodation, restaurants and stables.
 In Sterzing, on the Brenner Pass, in Matrei and Innsbruck, these Roman Mansiones Villages where Roman culture began to establish itself.

-The military camp was accessible via this road network Castell Veldidena The Romans were integrated into an economic and intellectual area stretching from Great Britain to the Baltic and North Africa.
+The settlement and later the military camp were connected via this road network.
+Castell Veldidena was integrated into an economic and intellectual area stretching from Great Britain to the Baltic and North Africa.
+The population began to adapt to the conditions as a transit and supply station.
+Blacksmiths were the first steps in an early metalworking industry and inns were also founded.
 The Romans brought many of their cultural achievements such as imperial coinage, glass and brick production, the Latin language, bathhouses, thermal baths, schools and wine across the Brenner Pass.
 Roman law and administration were also introduced.
 Military service in the Roman army enabled people to climb the social ladder.
 With an imperial decree in 212, the Breton subjects became full Roman citizens with all the associated rights and duties.
 After Christianity became the state religion of the Roman Empire in the 4th century, the Tyrolean region was also proselytised.
 The episcopal administration was based in Brixen in South Tyrol and Trento.

 There is hardly anything left of Roman Innsbruck in the cityscape.
 Exhibits can be admired in the Tyrolean State Museum Ferdinandeum.
 In various excavation projects, burial sites and remains such as walls, coins, bricks and everyday objects from the Roman period in Innsbruck were found around today's Wilten Abbey.
 The centre of the Leuthauses next to the monastery dates back to Roman times.
 One of the Roman milestones of the former main road over the Brenner Pass can be seen in Wiesengasse near the Tivoli Stadium.